-Once the DSAR form is submitted, Hedena Health will aim to process the request within 21 days; however, this may not always be possible.
-The maximum time permitted to process DSARs is one calendar month.
+Once the SAR form is submitted, Hedena Health will aim to process the request within 1 calendar month; however, this may not always be possible but the practice will provide updates if this is the case.

 There may be occasions when the data controller will withhold information kept in the health record, particularly if the disclosure of such information is likely to cause undue stress or harm to you or any other person.